Amanda the Adventurer: Amanda the Adventurer 2 (2024)

-Picking up where the first game left off, the masked figure tells Riley that she is a friend of Kate's.
-The figure later takes them to Kate's former workplace, the Kensdale Public Library, where Riley is again tasked with finding more Amanda the Adventurer tapes while the masked figure stays outside to keep watch, using a walkie-talkie to communicate with them.
+Continuing on from where the first game ended, the masked figure tells Riley that she is a friend of Kate's, and later takes them to Kate's former workplace, the Kensdale Public Library, where Riley is again tasked with finding more Amanda the Adventurer tapes while the masked figure stays outside to keep watch, using a walkie-talkie to communicate with Riley.

-As Riley solves various puzzles and watches all of the library's Amanda the Adventurer tapes, Amanda and Wooly frequently encounter an unnamed opossum that meddles in their adventures.
-During these interactions, Riley must also avoid the wrath of Amanda's creature, who will attack them if Amanda is unsatisfied with Riley's choices.
-Riley can also discover other tapes which reveal that Sam Colton was abducted by Hameln, Kate was a member of a secret group investigating Hameln and the tapes, and that Hameln kept Rebecca in a vegetative state before using her to control Amanda as a supernatural avatar, who would entice children to come to Hameln's facility.
+As Riley solves various puzzles and watches all of the library's Amanda the Adventurer tapes, Amanda and Wooly frequently encounter an opossum who meddles in their adventures.
+During these interactions, Riley must also avoid the wrath of Amanda's entity, who will attack them if Amanda is not satisfied with Riley's choices.
+Riley can also discover other tapes which reveal that Sam Colton was abducted by Hameln, Kate was a member of a secret group investigating Hameln and the tapes for the past fifteen years, and that Hameln kept Rebecca in a vegetative state and used her to control Amanda as a supernatural avatar, who would entice children to come to Hameln's facility.

-The game has two different endings: if the player does not find all of the secret tapes, the masked figure gathers all the Amanda tapes and begins destroying them, causing Amanda's creature to attack and seemingly kill her.
+In the standard ending, the masked figure gathers all of the tapes in a box and breaks one with a bandage on it, releasing a blue aura from it.
+This then causes Amanda's entity to burst through the ceiling and pin her to the desk.
 Grabbing a blank VHS tape, Riley escapes through a secret hatch that was installed in Kate's office.

-If the player finds all four of the game's secret tapes, Riley watches an alternate version of the last Amanda tape, where the opossum hears the masked figure's voice over Riley's radio, and tries to cry out "Joanne" before Amanda and Wooly subdue him.
-The player can then obtain a secret audio cassette tape which recorded Kate's last words to Riley, imploring them to destroy the tapes rather than watch them before being killed in a car crash.
+In the true ending, If the player finds all four of the game's secret tapes, Riley watches an alternate version of the last Amanda tape, where the opossum hears the masked figure's voice over Riley's radio, and tries to cry out "Joanne" before Amanda and Wooly subdue him.
+Riley then obtains a secret audio cassette tape which recorded Kate's last words to them, stating that everyone investigating Hameln has died, and warning Riley to destroy the tapes before being killed in a car crash.
 Overhearing this, the masked figure reveals herself to be Joanne Cook, whose younger brother, Jordan, was one of the children who disappeared while watching the show.
-Convinced that Jordan is trapped in the tapes and that destroying them will free him, Joanne manipulated Kate into helping her and caused Amanda's creature to attack them, indirectly causing Kate's death.
-Joanne urges Riley to flee before she is mauled to death by another demonic entity resembling Wooly.
-Riley escapes down the secret hatch with a blank VHS tape.
+Joanne tells Riley that she was convinced that Jordan is trapped in the tapes and that destroying them will free him, and that she manipulated Kate into helping her and caused Amanda's entity to attack them, indirectly leading to Kate's death.
+She then urges Riley to flee, but she is suddenly killed by another sheep-like entity resembling Wooly, forcing Riley to escape down the hatch with the blank VHS tape.